 We all have moments of feeling like we are very small fish in a very big pond; moments of feeling like we are shouting into an abyss and that no-one really cares what we write.
 Sometimes we just need to stop and remember why we started blogging, and the things we enjoy about it.

 Write what you want but be realistic too.
-We can’t all be professional bloggers, we can’t all be award-winning bloggers, we can’t all be big fish in the blogging world.
+We can’t all be professional bloggers, we can’t all be award-winning bloggers.
+We can’t all be big fish in the blogging world.
 If your blog is just your online diary then reaching the top 10 of the Tots100 is probably not going to happen.
-If that’s your goal though, you’ll need to write more for others than yourself.
+If that’s your goal, you’ll need to write more for others than yourself.